The Provost's Office is led by a group of seasoned academic administrators who bring with them a wide range of experience,

 Liz Ross, Vice Provost for Academic Services

-Liz and David manage the work relating to faculty searches and
+Liz manages the work relating to faculty searches and

 appointments.
-They work with the deans to develop multi-year faculty
+She works with the deans to develop multi-year faculty

 hiring plans, assess and recommend new faculty positions, and oversee